-The regulation of professional conduct is accomplished in many ways such as ensuring that members of the profession are of good character, providing guidance and educating members to members as to what constitutes appropriate professional behaviour, and by having robust complaints and discipline processes that deal with situations where a member may not have met the standards of conduct.
+The regulation of professional conduct is accomplished in many ways such as ensuring registrants of the profession are of good character, providing guidance and educating registrants as to what constitutes appropriate professional behaviour, and by having robust complaints and discipline processes that deal with situations where a registrant may not have met the standards of conduct.
 All of these require clear guidance as to what is appropriate professional behaviour.
 Codes of ethics, rules of professional conduct, and standards of practice provide this guidance.

 Guidance with respect to professional conduct

-Setting standards of practice for members is an important aspect of HRPA’s regulatory responsibilities.
+Setting standards of practice for registrants is an important aspect of HRPA’s regulatory responsibilities.
 It is one of the three main tasks for professional regulation:

-- disciplining members who fail to meet the standards of the profession
+disciplining registrants who fail to meet the standards of the profession

-Codes of ethics, rules of professional conduct, and standards of practice are similar in that they all pertain to regulation and governance of member conduct, yet each is somewhat different from the other.
-A code of ethics sets out the principles that guide member conduct and tend to be more directional than specific.
-Rules of professional conduct define member behaviours, the ‘dos and don’ts’ of professional practice.
+Codes of ethics, rules of professional conduct, and standards of practice are similar in that they all pertain to regulation and governance of registrant conduct, yet each is somewhat different from the other.
+A code of ethics sets out the principles that guide registrant conduct and tend to be more directional than specific.
+Rules of professional conduct define registrant behaviours - the ‘dos and don’ts’ of professional practice.
 Standards of practice are detailed guidelines for specific professional activities.
 A code of ethics is fairly broad, rules of professional conduct are more specific, standards of practice are even more specific.
 All three levels of specificity are useful.

 The HRPA Rules of Professional Conduct

-The HRPA Rules of Professional Conduct set out the duties of human resources management professionals toward employer or clients, employees, other professionals, the profession, and the public.
-These Rules apply to all members of HRPA, whether they are responsible for human resources management policies for an organization or act as a consultant to an organization, whether as employees or as independent practitioners.
+HRPA Rules of Professional Conduct set out the duties of human resources professionals toward employers or clients, employees, other professionals, the profession, and the public.
+These Rules apply to all HRPA registrants, whether they are responsible for human resources management policies for an organization or act as a consultant to an organization, whether as employees or as independent practitioners.

 The HRPA Rules of Professional Conduct are organized into chapters and divisions.
-The first three chapters provide basic definitions, Chapter IV provides rules organized according to the seven principles of the Code of Ethics, Chapter V provides general duties which were not covered in Chapter IV, Chapters VI through VIII provides specific duties organized by role, and Chapter IX provides rules that relate to the member’s relation to HRPA.
+The first two chapters provide basic definitions, Chapter III proivded rules organized according to the seven principles of the Code of Ethics, Chapter IV defines the scope of practice, Chapter V provides general duties regarding a registrant's relations with HRPA, and Chapters VI through X provide specific duties organized by role.

-Each year when renewing membership in HRPA, members must attest to the fact that they have read, understood, and agree to abide by the Rules of Professional Conduct.
-This is an appropriate time for each member to re-read the Rules and to consider his or her professional practice in light of the Rules.
+Each year when renewing registration in HRPA, registrants must attest to the fact that they have read, understood, and agree to abide by the Rules of Professional Conduct.
+This is an appropriate time for each registrant to re-read the Rules and to consider his or her professional practice in light of the Rules.

 Practice standards and practice guidelines

-Practice standards and practice guidelines refer to specific guidance issued by HRPA and directed to its members pertaining to specific areas of professional practice.
-The essential difference between practice standards and practice guidelines is that practice standards are mandatory standards that all members must follow, whereas practice guidelines are recommended or suggested practices that members are expected to consider but may not follow depending on the circumstances.
-Practice standards generally use verbs such as ‘shall’ or ‘must’, but practice guidelines use verbs such as ‘should’ or ‘might.’
+Practice standards and practice guidelines refer to specific guidance issued by HRPA and directed to its registrants pertaining to specific areas of professional practice.
+The essential difference between practice standards and practice guidelines is that practice standards are mandatory standards that all registrants must follow, whereas practice guidelines are recommended or suggested practices that registrants are expected to consider but may not follow depending on the circumstances.
+Practice standards generally use verbs such as ‘shall’ or ‘must’, but practice guidelines use verbs such as ‘should’ or ‘might’.

 In keeping with the approach of self-regulation, practice standards and guidelines are developed with significant input of practicing professionals.
 A process for the development of practice standards and practice guidelines is given below, although deviations from this process may occur from time to time.